JillBirchall/trivia-quiz/README.md

 The final score is displayed at the end of the quiz, with an option to play again.

 The questions used in this quiz are taken from the [Open Trivia DB](https://opentdb.com) API.
+These questions are licenced under a Creative Commons Attribution-ShareAlike 4.0 International license http://creativecommons.org/licenses/by-sa/4.0/

 This app also features a loader and an error page which is displayed in cases where the questions cannot be retrieved from the API for any reason.

+The home page for this app has a Lighthouse Perfect Score for both desktop and mobile!

 ## Issues I encountered